Minimum ₹1,000. Most banks accept up to any amount.

 Frequently Asked Questions

-Yes — FD interest is fully taxable as 'Income from Other Sources' at your applicable slab rate.
-If total FD interest from one bank exceeds ₹40,000 in a year (₹50,000 for senior citizens), the bank deducts 10% TDS.
-Submit Form 15G (or 15H for seniors) at the start of each financial year to avoid TDS if your total income is below the taxable limit.
+Yes — FD interest is fully taxable at your slab rate (5%, 20%, or 30%).
+If annual FD interest from one bank exceeds ₹40,000, the bank deducts 10% TDS.
+Submit Form 15G (15H for seniors) to avoid TDS if total income is below taxable limit.

 Disclaimer: Results are for informational and educational purposes only — not financial, tax, or legal advice.
 Tax slabs, rates (EPF, PPF, home loan), and rules shown are based on data available in 2025 and may change.
 Always verify with a qualified professional or official government sources before making financial decisions.